Kang Il-won

 Kang Il-Won (강일원; born 26 December 1959) is a former Justice of the Constitutional Court of Korea.
 He graduated with degrees in law from Seoul National University (LL.B.) and the University of Michigan Law School (LL.M.).
-He was also an member of Venice Commission representing South Korea, from 2015.
+He was assigned justice (주심), a selected judge inside the judicial panel with role of leading the case as referee, for the case of impeachment of Park Geun-hye.

-Career
+Timeline of Career

+Below list is timeline of his brief biography.